+'''

+java.lang.Object

+java.security.Permission

+javax.realtime.RealtimePermission

-java.lang.Object java.security.Permission java.security.BasicPermission RawMemoryPermission
+RawMemoryPermission

+'''

-The alternate memory management module provides one permission for the security manager to use.
+The device management module provides a permission for the security manager to manage raw memory.
 The following table describes the actions to check.
-A signal name can be given as an argument.
+An address range can be given as the target or for any.